gcallah/work/chaps/gentile.md

 James A. Gregor.[^4]

-Gentile's "misfortune" in the Anglo-American area, moreover, is probably to be attributed to the initiative of Guido De Ruggero, who, after having long been inspired by Gentile's philosophy, was pleased to let the international academic world know, in an article in English, that his master's thought was enclosed "in one or more formulae, which he is
+Gentile's "misfortune" in the Anglo-American area, moreover, is probably to be attributed to the initiative of Guido De Ruggiero, who, after having long been inspired by Gentile's philosophy, was pleased to let the international academic world know, in an article in English, that his master's thought was enclosed "in one or more formulae, which he is